walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 act accordingly.
 The javascript statement used for making decisions is `if`.
 While standing on the ground in-game, type the following at the command prompt...

-    /js if ( self.flying ) { echo('Hey, You are flying!'); }
+    /js if ( self.onGround ) { echo('You are not flying!'); }

-...
-No message should appear on screen.
-That is - `Hey, You are flying!` should *not* appear on screen.
+the following message should have appeared on your screen...

+    You are not flying!

 Now double-tap the `space` bar to start flying in-game (tap the space bar twice in rapid succession), then press and hold space to rise above the ground.
 Now enter the same statement again (If you don't want to type the same statement again, just press `/` then press the `UP` cursor key on your keyboard, the statement you entered previously should reappear.

-    /js if ( self.flying ) { echo('Hey, You are flying!'); }
+    /js if ( self.onGround ) { echo('You are not flying!'); }

-... this time the following message should have appeared on your screen...
+... this time no message should appear on your screen.

-    Hey, You are flying!

 The `if` statement tests to see if something is `true` or `false` and if `true` then the block of code between the curly braces ( `{` and `}` ) is executed - but only if the condition is true.
-The condition in the above example is `self.flying` which will be `true` if you are currently flying or `false` if you aren't.
+The condition in the above example is `!self.onGround` (self is not on ground) which will be `true` if you are currently flying or `false` if you aren't.

 What if you wanted to display a message only if a condition is *not* true ?
-For example to only display a message if the player is *not* flying...
+For example to only display a message if the player is *not* on the ground...

-    /js if ( ! self.flying ) { echo ('You are not flying.'); }
+    /js if ( !self.onGround ) { echo ('You are flying!'); }

 ...
-This code differs in that now there's a `!` (the exclamation mark) before `self.flying`.
+This code differs in that now there's a `!` (the exclamation mark) before `self.onGround`.
 The `!` symbol negates (returns the opposite of) whatever follows it.

 What if you want to display a message in both cases - whether you're